Tips To Help Us Serve You Better

 To Keep Your Ride Safe & Comfortable, please:

-• Keep the designated front seats reserved for Senior Citizens and Disabled passengers;
+• Keep the designated front seats reserved for senior citizens and customers with disabilities.

 • Cooperate with your bus operator's instructions.

-Buses make frequent starts and stops.
-Please stay seated, if possible.
+Stand back from the curb when buses are pulling up.
+Buses make frequent starts and stops, so please stay seated, if possible.
 Use available railings and handgrips while standing or moving about the bus.
+Pay attention to your surroundings.
+In case of emergency, follow bus operator's instructions.
 Wait until the bus has stopped before moving to exit.

 Holidays